noltron000-coursework/reddit-clone/README.md

 	- Each comment has one post
 	- Each comment has many comments. (**∞ stretch goal**)
 1. [ ] Sign Up & Log In
+	- Need more information on Sign Up & Log In
 1. [ ] Associate posts, comments, and votes with their author
 	- Each author has many comments
 	- Each comment has one author